dxf2026/ASSIP25-NL-to-ERE/README.md

 # ASSIP25-NL-to-ERE
-Abstract for the project done over the ASSIP '25 summer.
+Abstract and programs for the project done over the ASSIP '25 summer.